TryGhost/node-sqlite3/README.md

 Electron app with SQLCipher, it's unlikely that your users will have SQLCipher on their machine, causing your Electron app to crash during deployment to machines without SQLCipher.
 You can force *static linking* of SQLCipher by adjusting LDFLAGS to point to the sqlcipher.a file.
-This will ensure SQLCipher is distribute with your app.
+This will ensure SQLCipher is distributed with your app.
 For example, to statically link a Homebrew-installed SQLCipher on macOS for Electron:

     export LDFLAGS="-L`brew --prefix`/opt/sqlcipher/lib/libsqlcipher.a"
     export CPPFLAGS="-I`brew --prefix`/opt/sqlcipher/include"
-    npm rebuild sqlite3 --build-from-source --sqlite_libname=sqlcipher --sqlite=`brew --prefix` --runtime=electron --target=1.7.6 --dist-url=https://atom.io/download/electron &>/dev/null
+    npm rebuild sqlite3 --build-from-source --sqlite_libname=sqlcipher --sqlite=`brew --prefix` --runtime=electron --target=1.7.6 --dist-url=https://atom.io/download/electron

-Notice the resulting value of LDFLAGS value with this command will end up beging `-L/usr/local/opt/sqlcipher/lib/libsqlcipher.a` (the actual static library file) instead of `-L/usr/local/opt/sqlcipher/lib` (the directory, which will result in dynamic linking).
+Notice the resulting value of LDFLAGS value with this command will end up being `-L/usr/local/opt/sqlcipher/lib/libsqlcipher.a` (the static library file) instead of `-L/usr/local/opt/sqlcipher/lib` (the directory, which will result in dynamic linking).

 # Testing